 - The nozzles used must be large enough to handle glaze particles without gumming up and becoming plugged.

-- Spraying glazes should always be done in a spray booth with adequate ventilation.
+- Spraying glazes should always be done in a spray booth with adequate ventilation for safety reasons.

 - A well-maintained dual-cartridge respirator which is NIOSH/MSHA approved should always be worn whenever spraying any ceramic materials, including glazes.